eoconnell44/Matching-game/README.md

 # Matching-game

+Click the [Here](https://eoconnell44.github.io/Matching-game/) to play the game

-Object of the Game
+# Object of the Game
 The object of the game is to collect the all matching pairs.

-The Rules
+# The Rules
 On each turn, the player will first turn one card over, then a second.
 If the two cards match, the player scores one point, the two cards are removed from the game.
 If they do not match, the cards are turned back over.

 The game continues in this fashion until all the cards are played.